OVERALL RATING: Best for businesses with product sales

-Founded in New Zealand in 2006, Xero’s cloud-based accounting software caters to over 2 million users, including 16,000 accounting business for which Xero acts as the main accounting solution.
+Founded in New Zealand in 2006, Xero’s cloud-based accounting software caters to over 2 million users, including 16,000 accounting businesses for which Xero acts as the main accounting solution.

 Across the board, Xero’s testimonials cite its ease of use and customisability as its greatest selling points, and the platform’s intuitive dashboard is the perfect example of this.

-Some of the features shown on the dashboard include: the income and expense accounts you want to track; your own bank account and transactions; graphs such as ‘invoices owed’ – to view what funds you expect to receive from past, present and future projects – and graphs to show what you’ve paid/owe to suppliers.
+Some of the features shown on the dashboard include the income and expense account you want to track; your own bank account and transactions; graphs such as ‘invoices owed’ – to view what funds you expect to receive from past, present and future projects – and graphs to show what you’ve paid/owe to suppliers.

-As well as being easy to navigate, Xero’s dashboard is customisable, allowing you to move these features around according to priority, and adding features which are most relevant to you and your business.
+As well as being easy to navigate, Xero’s dashboard is customisable, allowing you to move these features around according to priority, and add features that are most relevant to you and your business.

 Everything you need to set up your account can be found and configured easily within your ‘settings’, including inputting your organisation details and financial settings, a chart of accounts, your bank account feed, invoices with terms of payment and setting up payroll.

 While Xero doesn’t offer phone support if you have any questions, they do offer round the clock email support, although they’re known to take a while to answer queries, which appears to be a service that’s degraded over time.